coderius/yii2-smooth-scroll/README.md

 ```

-Reference to js plugin and more settings find in [github](https://github.com/cferdinandi/smooth-scroll)author repository that is used in this widget.
+Reference to js plugin and more settings find in [github](https://github.com/cferdinandi/smooth-scroll) author repository that is used in this widget.